jamesallen0351/the_office/README.md

     - Let's see how popular the office is
     - What is the most popular episode(s) / season(s)
     - How was each episode viewed?
 How many viewers?
-    - Maybe time series of episodes/season popularity
+    - Maybe time series or clusters of episodes/season popularity
     - Guest stars popularity / views